dilipabc/node_frame_1/README.md

     * POST

-    How to received the data in node js with post method.
+    How to received the data in Node Js with post method.

     ```js
     const FileNameController = {